If you’ve got thousands of dollars to spend on a mattress, save some time. You don’t need to read this article.

 Pocketed coil mattress

 Pocket-coil mattresses are comfortable and supportive.
 Each coil inside the mattress is wrapped in a fabric that allows air to circulate.
 It makes a pocket.
 The coils contour to your body.
 It promotes cool, restful sleep with this bit of air circulation.
 This design is also referred to as a wrapped coil, Marshall coil, or encased spring mattress.
 Pocket coils contour to the body and help to keep motion transfer to a minimum.
-They’re an improvement to the innerspring design.
+They’re an improvement to the design of the innerspring mattress.

 - Pros: Available in a variety of firmness levels; inexpensive